 Dominique's interdisciplinary research in carceral geography has defined a new field, engaging with criminology, legal studies, prison sociology and psychology to explore carceral practices in a variety of contexts including the UK, Finland, Norway, Denmark and the Russian Federation.

 She is currently working on an ESRC grant for a project entitled 'Breaking the Cycle?
 Prison Visitation and Recidivism in the UK', with criminological psychologist Louise Dixon (Birmingham) and Post-Doctoral Researcher Marie Hutton.
 This 3-year interdisciplinary project will provide a new perspective on prison visitation and its relationship to the highly topical issue of recidivism.
 Macro-level statistical analysis in parallel with innovative mixed-methods research into visiting facilities will identify the nature of this relationship and its socio-spatial context, informing policy towards visitation and the design of visiting spaces, and contributing to broader debates about prisoner rehabilitation and resettlement.

-Along with Mary Bosworth (Oxford), Imogen Tyler (Lancaster) and Alexandra Hall (York), she has also recently been awarded funding from the ESRC for a Seminar Series led by Nick Gill (Exeter) to explore everyday resistance in immigrant detention, involving international speakers from the US, Canada and Australia.
-The seminars will run in 2012-14, and one event will be held at GEES, University of Birmingham.
+Along with Mary Bosworth (Oxford), Imogen Tyler (Lancaster) and Alexandra Hall (York), she has also been awarded funding from the ESRC for a Seminar Series led by Nick Gill (Exeter) to explore everyday resistance in immigrant detention, involving international speakers from the US, Canada and Australia.
+The seminars run in 2012-15, with one event at GEES, University of Birmingham.

 Dominique's current and previous research activities have been supported as follows: